Gastronomy

 Pão de Queijo

-These small, chewy cheese breads made with cassava flour are a classic Brazilian comfort food.
+Originating from Minas Gerais, these small, chewy cheese breads made with cassava flour are a classic Brazilian comfort food.
+Pão de queijo is a small cheesy dough ball baked until crispy on the outside and gooey on the inside, popular in Rio and best enjoyed fresh and hot from local vendors.
 Naturally gluten-free, they’re a popular choice with coffee.

 Where to try: Local bakeries, Casa do Pão de Queijo, neighborhood cafés.